Species Survival Plan

 Live in pairs or a male with several females

-The emu is the second-largest living flightless bird.
+The emu is the second-tallest living flightless bird.
 Its wings are tiny at less than eight inches long.

 It is a prehistoric bird thought to have roamed the outback of Australia some 80 million years ago.
 The Aborigines looked upon emu as the core of their existence.

-Emu provided them with food, clothing, shelter and oil used in the treatment of muscle aches, sore joints, inflammation and swellings.
+Emu provided them with food, clothing, shelter, and oil used in the treatment of muscle aches, sore joints, inflammation and swelling.
 Outlines of emu were chipped into rock faces, and emu movements are mimed in many Aboriginal dances.